Practal — Practical Logic

 Both of these things are already possible with current ITP systems.
 But there is a caveat: It takes too much time and effort to do so.
 I want the ITP system to be a true bicycle for my mind that sharpens and accelerates my thinking, not a heavy boulder that I need to roll up a hill, consuming all of my energy.
 This also implies that the results of the formalization, including the proofs it contains, are in close correspondence with how I actually think about the notion at hand.
 I want a system for practical logic.
 I want Practal.

 So how to get there?
 In the end, an ITP system is just software.
 So all the usual advice for making software applies.
 Probably the most important such advice is to gather requirements and feedback from actual and prospective users.
 As a start, I will fill this user role myself.
-But you are invited to become a user of Practal as well!

 My design methodology will be to just do with Practal what I would like to do with an ITP system.
 The difficulty is of course that Practal does not exist yet, but I will just pretend that it does.
 Concretely, I will write down formalizations that I wish Practal would understand.
 Of course I will also have in mind what I believe Practal will be able to do, but a major driver will be what I want it to do.